rubyaustralia/ruby-event-guides/rubyretreat/tickets.md

 ## Tickets

-Ruby Australia has existing accounts for the payment gateway Pin Payments, and the ticketing service Tito, so it is perhaps easiest to leverage these.
+Ruby Australia has existing accounts for the payment gateway Stripe, and the ticketing service Tito, so it is perhaps easiest to leverage these.
 No matter who you go with, you will need to factor in fees for both into your budget.

 You will also need to charge GST for your tickets - due to the size of Ruby Australia's yearly income, it is required to collect GST.
 Again, factor this into your budget accordingly.